-The investment figures in the district heating statistics were published in StatBank on 27 September 2017
+The investment figures in the district heating statistics will be published in StatBank on 28 September 2018.

 district heating supplied to consumers

 |2017||Share in per cent||Per cent change compared to last year|

 |¬ Households||1 239||22.6||4.6|

 |¬ Manufacturing etc.||939||17.1||7.9|

 |Total investments (1 000 NOK)||1 253 375||-18.6|

 See selected tables from this statistics